 Perception is Key

 Employee perception of your brand is essential to your industrial brand strategy, as well.
-A Marketing MO article puts it best: how your employees view your brand is just as important as how your customers and vendors view it.
-They recommend polling employees, customers, and vendors on their impressions of the brand, emphasizing the importance of these impressions aligning with your brand strategy.
+The way your employees view your brand is just as important as how your customers and vendors view it.
+Consider polling employees, customers, and vendors on their impressions of the brand, emphasizing the importance of these impressions aligning with your brand strategy.
 It is imperative to your brand distinction that your employees perceive your brand the same way you do so they can clearly understand the differentiation that sets your brand apart from others—and be prepared to deliver that.